 Gizmag highly recommends Pebble Steel to anyone looking for a fashionable smartwatch that keeps you on top of your most important smartphone alerts.
-It doesn't have as much of a fitness focus as we'd like, and the eight-apps-at-a-time limit is a little baffling.
-But, taken as a whole, I'd say the total package is still the best wearable you can buy today.
+The eight-apps-at-a-time limit is a little baffling, but, taken as a whole, I'd say the total package is still one of the best wearables you can buy today.

 Pebble Steel is compatible with both iPhones and Android phones (sorry, Windows Phone owners).
-It's available now from Best Buy ($230, with a leather band only) and the product page below ($250, including both leather and steel bands).
+It's available now from Best Buy ($200, with a leather band only ... steel band is sold separately) and the product page below ($220, including both leather and steel bands).

 Product page: Pebble

 See the stories that matter in your inbox every morning